-> - Remove from this Code – this uncodes the response from the selected code
+- Remove From – this uncodes the response from the selected code

 - Move to – this recodes the response so that it’s only associated with the new code

-- Copy to – this additionally codes the response into another code
+- Add to – this additionally codes the response into another code

 When you make a mistake, it is also possible to press CTRL + Z to undo your previous coding step.
-Remember to press OK to save any changes to your coding.
+Remember to press Save Categories to save any changes to your coding.

 Displaying your coding as a table